FintanMi/bridge-property-estate-agents/README.md

 ### Security
 Environment variables were stored in an env.py for local development for security purposes to ensure no secret keys, api keys or sensitive information was added the the repository.
 In production, these variables were added to the heroku config vars within the project.

+**403 Page**

+A 403 error page has been implemented to provide feedback to the user when they try to access unauthorized content.
+Users will be directed to this page if they alter the URL's and attempt to edit, delete or access pages that are restricted.

 ## Styling
 ### Colour